jcs-emacs/jcs-emacs/README.md

 scratch.

 Here are a few goals that I would want this config to accomplished or solved,

 * Having the same set of key bindings across different IDEs and text editors as many as possible.
 * Having the same font and theme across different OSs and environments.
+* Automating trivial or redundant tasks.
-* Improved user experiences in Emacs.
+* Improve user experiences approach to modern text editor or IDE.
+* Make compatible to most features work inside terminal as well.

 ## Startup Time